Current alert level

 The app allows you to report symptoms, order a coronavirus test, and check into venues by simply scanning a QR code.

-Businesses, such as restaurants and pubs, will be legally required to display a QR code poster for you to scan.
+Businesses, such as restaurants and pubs, are legally required to display a QR code poster for you to scan.

 This means if people visit the venue and later test positive for coronavirus, other app users who were there at the same time may be sent an alert, if necessary.